clairemerot/physalia_adaptation_course/04_day4/01_haploblocks/readme.md

 Here it is around 92%, this is not amazing but still meaningful, clustering in 3 is better than a whole pool...

 Let's keep those clusters as it is for subsequent analysis.
 In real life, you may want to refine further, for instance using windows or SNPs most strongly divergent, or excluding dubious intermediate individuals
-To split the vcf between our three groups we will need a list of individuals id in eahc category
+To split the vcf between our three groups we will need a list of individuals id in each category

 ```
 #save information